UnseenWizzard/git_training/README.md

 You can think of _branches_ in git as pointers, pointing to a series of commits.
 When you `commit`, you add to whatever you're currently pointing to.

-Just adding a branch, doesn't directly take you there, it just creates such pointer.
+Just adding a branch, doesn't directly take you there, it just creates such a pointer.
 In fact the state your _Local Repository_ is currently at, can be viewed as another pointer, called _HEAD_, which points to what branch and commit you are currently at.

 If that sounds complicated the diagrams below will hopefully help clear things up a bit: